 Interviewing relatives infuses genealogy with a wealth of stories and clues that are waiting to be harvested.
 However, not all interviews result in the type of information the interviewer had wanted when they coerced their relative into a painful audio recording ordeal.
 Okay, perhaps all the researcher had to do was ask but why did they not gather the gems of genealogy from their relative?
 The key is knowing which type of interview will produce the results you are seeking.

 There are a number of interview formats to choose from and have benefits and limitations.
-Here are a formats to consider:
+Here are several formats to consider:

 - Formal vs Informal

 - Fact vs Story

 Do you understand the differences between each type?
 If you don’t, this video explains in more details the results you can expect with the various formats.

 Is it possible that an interview is a combination of these types?
 Absolutely.
 Often, an interview may start as a formal, scripted interview and then involve into a story based unscripted conversation.